Australia sends troops to help contain virus on ore ship near Port Hedland

 (Graphic: Path of Patricia Oldendorff ore carrier vessel - )

 Western Australia closed its borders early in the pandemic.
 It now bars cruise ships but allows export carriers and limited air arrivals.
-It has had no local virus cases for near six months.
+It has had no local virus cases for nearly six months.

 “We need to carefully manage this situation and those in hotel quarantine are being kept away from the public and under strict supervision.”